iamgrootns/ds-assignment-mumbai-housing/README.md

     "predicted_price": 26262285.71,
     "currency": "INR",
     "price_per_sqft_used": 26262.29,
+    "locality_used": "andheri west",
-    "note": "Price estimated using average rates for this locality."
+    "note": "Price predicted using Linear Regression model on recent market trends."
 }

 Note: The API accepts fields like bedrooms/bathrooms to match the assignment requirements, but currently uses Locality and Area for the calculation.